Your Hometown Lawyers

-Experienced Guidance for Victims of Abuse
+Experienced Guidance for Victims of Abuse in Texas

 Domestic violence is a silent epidemic that plagues many families.
 Domestic violence victims can be men or women, and these victims are often too afraid to speak up about the abuse.

 If you are suffering from domestic violence, The Springer Law Firm is here to help you get the protection you need.
-Our Katy family lawyers can help victims seek emergency shelter and obtain a protective order to prevent further abuse.
+Our Katy domestic violence lawyers can help victims seek emergency shelter and obtain a protective order to prevent further abuse.
 Our law firm takes abuse seriously and we work hard to make sure that our clients are safe.